molgenis/capice/README.md

 __Answer:__
 We are investigating options to include the standalone SpliceAI since this requires a lot less resources for the precomputed scores that the VEP plugin uses.
 You could try to use it, but proceed at your own risk.

+---

+__Question:__
+CAPICE gives an error that the model version does not match with the CAPICE version.

+__Answer:__
+There are certain restrictions regarding what model versions can be used with CAPICE.
+For regular releases, the major version must be identical.
+For pre-release versions (with `rc<number>` in the version), the entire version number (major, minor, patch & pre-release) must be identical.

 ## Overview of code